The Powerpuff Girls (franchise): The Powerpuff Girls (2016–2019)

-Cartoon Network announced on June 16, 2014, that a rebooted The Powerpuff Girls was to be produced by Cartoon Network Studios.
+Cartoon Network announced on June 16, 2014, that The Powerpuff Girls reboot was to be produced by Cartoon Network Studios.
 Amanda Leighton, Kristen Li, and Natalie Palamides were announced as the new voice actors of the main characters, playing Blossom, Bubbles, and Buttercup, respectively, replacing the original voice actors Cathy Cavadini, Tara Strong, and Elizabeth Daily.
 However, Tom Kenny reprises his roles as the Mayor and narrator, while Tom Kane reprises his roles as Professor Utonium and Him.
 In April 2016, Jennings revealed that the producers had considered bringing back the original voice actors for the new series, but decided that recasting the roles would infuse new energy.
-After the network revealed multiple promotional images from the new series in June 2015, writers from news sites described the visual look as similar to the original series, despite the 15th anniversary special Dance Pantsed, which was broadcast on January 20, 2014, featuring a different art style rendered in 3D.
+After the network revealed multiple promotional images from the new series in June 2015, writers from news sites described the visual look as similar to the original series, despite the 15th-anniversary special Dance Pantsed, which was broadcast on January 20, 2014, featuring a different art style rendered in 3D.
 Meanwhile, Roger L. Jackson reprises as Mojo Jojo and Jennifer Hale reprises as Ms. Keane, but not as Princess Morbucks.
 On May 26, 2016, Natalie Palamides confirmed that the series has been renewed for a second season.
 The reboot had a crossover with Teen Titans Go! that aired on June 30, 2016.
-On September 17, 2017, a new and fourth Powerpuff Girl named Bliss was added in a 5-part special of the reboot, "The Power of Four".
+On September 17, 2017, a new and fourth Powerpuff Girl named Bliss was added in a five-part special of the reboot, "The Power of Four".
 Prior to the announcement, a one-shot footage of Bliss was leaked on Cartoon Network Russia.